10/30/2024

 speaker

-Our next question comes from a line of Chris Staff with SIG.
+Our next question comes from the line of Chris Staff with SIG.
 Please go ahead.

 speaker

-Thanks everyone.
+Thanks, everyone.
 Good afternoon.
-So I want to go back to earlier question on capacity.
+So I want to go back to your earlier question on capacity.
 So it's the net, your fleet is net plus one on the aircraft side.
-I think I heard around 5% to keep Chasm X here flat.
+I think I heard around 5% to keep CASMX here flat.
 So just kind of working through the math here.
-You know, if you could help us think so on a flattish fleet count, your seats per departure gauge.
-And I'm guessing this is a more kind of departure driven year.
-Utilization looks like it's going to be up or you said that you're already there.
+You know, if you could help us think so on a flattish fleet count, your seeds per departure gauge.
+And I'm guessing this is a more kind of departure driven year utilization.
+Looks like it's going to be up where you said that you're already there.
 Just want to better understand the moving pieces of that.
 And then also, you know, the seasonal routes, I think historically we're at 15% and the mix of new routes as well.

 speaker